yash4242/dsa-miniproj/architecture.md

 ### `struct person`
 - `int location` (curreny city of residence)
 - `int covidStatus` (0 for OK, 1 for +ve)
-- list of his primary contacts ==> this list will be of a struct containing `struct person` and the absolute date of meeting `int when_they_met`
+- list of his primary contacts ==> this list will be of a struct containing `int personID` and the absolute date of meeting `int when_they_met`
-- list of his secondary contacts ==> this list will be of a struct containing `struct person` and the absolte date of meeting`int whenTheyMmet`
+- list of his secondary contacts ==> this list will be of a struct containing `int personID` and the absolte date of meeting`int whenTheyMmet`
 - `int quarantineEndsOn`: the absolute date on which their quarantine will end.
 - `int riskFactor` = {0,1,2}: (yes we do need this, read `struct city` subheading)
     - reason: in case a person X tests positive, then a person P who came into contact with X will be his primary contact, so P's risk factor will be 2